The Royal - Past, Present and Future

 This page tells you about the history of the Royal Hospital.
 It also explains more about the plans for the future.

-In 2018 the new Royal will open its doors and another chapter in our long history will begin.
+Very soon the new Royal will open its doors and another chapter in our long history will begin.

 The Past: Serving our communities for over 150 years